A brief summary of a scientific presentation or a publication.

-A research study involving human volunteers (also called participants) intended to add to the drug discovery and development process.
-They play a key role in evaluating potential new medicines, including their safety and how well they work.
+A research study involving human volunteers that plays a key role in evaluating potential new medicines, including their safety and how well they work.

 Medication guides are required by the FDA for certain prescribed medicines when the FDA determines that certain information is necessary to prevent serious side effects, patient decision-making should be informed by information about a known serious side effect with a product, or patient adherence to directions for the use of a product are essential to its effectiveness.

 The patient’s view of the treatment effect on quality of life and ability to function.